Training my team? Did I hear you correctly? Sweetheart I’m barely making payroll!

-I know, I know.
-Training is not even on your radar far less in any of your budgets.
-You also told me that you are afraid of the impact on your business if you spend too much on training staff which will eventually leave you.
+You see, I know that developing your team is not even on your radar far less in any of your budgets.
+I also know that you’re afraid of what will happen to your business if you spend too much on training staff which will eventually leave you.

-So you “forget” about training and continue to run your business with a set of lazy, unproductive and uncaring people.
-(Your words not mine!)
-But have you considered the following reality:
+So you “forget” about training and continue to run your business with a set of “lazy, unproductive and uncaring people.”
+Your words, not mine!

-• In order to grow your business quickly and efficiently you need a team of employees who are trained to meet the needs of the job
+- In order to grow your business quickly and efficiently, you need a team of employees who are trained to meet the needs of their jobs and of your business.

-• If you are afraid of growing people who will leave the business, you should be equally afraid of the consequences of not training them and having them remain in the business
+2. If you’re afraid of growing people who will leave your business, you should be equally afraid of the backlash of NOT training them and they remain in your business.

-• Hands-on training and wide business experience are the “carrots” you can use to attract talent since you might be unable to offer the compensation and benefits which corporations or even non-profits can offer
+3. You can offer training and wide business experience as incentives to attract talent, since you might be unable to offer the pay and benefits which bigger businesses can offer.

 1. Link your training to your business goals/strategies

-You have finally decided that you are going to train your staff and you want to do it the right way.
-So you survey your employees asking them what courses they would like to attend, what they expect to learn, and how that will improve their performance back on the job.
-This information is then passed to the Training Provider.
-No problem?
+You have finally decided that you’re going to train your staff and you want to do it the right way.
+So, you survey your employees asking them questions like:

-You see, small businesses do not have the luxury of training for training sake.
-While developing people help in increasing the job knowledge and skills of employees, they must be tied to your bottom line results.
+And here’s why.
+Small businesses do not have the luxury of training just for the sake of it.
+Yes, hiring the right people and developing them does help in increasing the job knowledge and skills of your employees.
+But you want them to also improve your bottom line results.

 2. Make sure that the training addresses the context of the job

-Let’s face it.
 Your training budget is either non-existent or very small but you want to develop your employees.
 So what do you do?
-You look for a public workshop or a generic topic-related programme which on the surface has the potential to solve the problem you need fixed.
+You look for a public workshop or a generic, topic-related programme, which on the surface, has the potential to solve your problem.

-How effective then, would be a generic programme called “Customer Service” to any or all of these?
-The answer would have to be “not very”.
+How effective then, would a generic programme called “Customer Service” be to any or all of these?
+The answer is emphatically “not very!”

 Unfortunately, many employers and too many training providers believe that every and any workplace problem can be fixed by training.
-But listen to me, that’s just not the case, you hear me?
+Let me guess, you’re one of them.
+But you’re so wrong.

 a) Is there a gap because employees don’t know how to do the required work or because they don’t want to?